arejula27/devbox-tutorial/devbox-tutorial/step5/text.md

 }
 ```

-Now that you have done that, just save and exit. (ctrl+O, enter, ctrl+X).
+Now that you’ve done that, just save and exit (Ctrl+O, Enter, Ctrl+X).

 Okay!
-Let's see if it worked!
-Just run the command `devbox run test`{{exec}}.
+Let’s see if it worked.
+Run the command devbox run test{{exec}}.

-You should see that the test is passed!
+You should see that the test passed!

-We just have left to look at how to integrate this scripts into GitHub Actions, so let's get right into it!
+We just have one thing left—learning how to integrate these scripts into GitHub Actions.
+Let’s dive right into it!

 By the way, the button to continue checks if you have modified the script correctly.
-If you don't pass the check, look again at the devbox.json file, but if you can run the `devbox run test`{{exec}} command you are fine.
+If you don’t pass the check, review the devbox.json file, but if you can run the devbox run test{{exec}} command successfully, you’re all set.